Rogue (magazine): Rogue: Designed for Men

 The new, revamped Rogue began in 1959, with a review of the movie, The Intruder, based on a book by Charles Beaumont.
 Frank M. Robinson, William F. Nolan, and George Clayton Johnson (friends of Beaumont's), all on set with star William Shatner, for the review, were invited by Beaumont to appear in bit parts.

 In 1959 nine issues of Rogue appeared.
 Rogue finally began to look like Playboy with the September 1959 issue.

-Beginning in 1960 Hamling began to visit friends and family in Palm Springs and Beverly Hills, and decided to move his home and business to that state.
+Beginning in 1960 Hamling began to visit friends and family in Palm Springs and Beverly Hills and decided to move his home and business to that state.
 In 1964 Hamling moved his family to Palm Springs.
-When Hamling first moved to California, Greenleaf continued to publish the magazines (Rogue).
+When Hamling first moved to California, Greenleaf continued to publish the magazine (Rogue).
 A subsequently formed corporation, Corinth, published pornographic paperback books, and Reed Enterprises was organized to do the book distribution.
-Later, in 1966 and 1967 the book and magazine publishing were consolidated under the Greenleaf banner and Corinth was liquidated, so there remained Greenleaf and Reed Enterprises, only.
+Later, in 1966 and 1967 the book and magazine publishing was consolidated under the Greenleaf banner and Corinth was liquidated, so there remained Greenleaf and Reed Enterprises, only.

-In the beginning of 1960, after a few months at Rogue and Nightstand, Harlan Ellison left Rogue and Nightstand, to return to New York City.
-In his absence a total of 31 books were produced by the book division staff.
+At the beginning of 1960, after a few months at Rogue and Nightstand, Harlan Ellison left Rogue and Nightstand, to return to New York City.
+In his absence, a total of 31 books were produced by the book division staff.

 Hamling went to New York and bribed Ellison to come back to Rogue and Nightstand with the further inducement of more money and the start of a line of clean paperbacks, including the writings of Harlan Ellison, that became known as Regency Books.

 In late 1960, Harlan Ellison, along with his new wife Billie, moved to Evanston where Harlan was employed by William Hamling at Rogue.
-He quickly became established in an apartment in Evanston late that year, and went back to work editing Nightstand Books and doing an initial set-up for Regency Books.
+He quickly became established in an apartment in Evanston late that year and went back to work editing Nightstand Books and doing an initial set-up for Regency Books.

 Never one to dodge political controversy, Rogue published a first-person article on SNCC—the Student Nonviolent Coordinating Committee—by a staffer for Regency Books, Jerry Demuth., and "Balladeers & Billy Clubs", an article about the so-called "Beatnik Riot" (a police assault upon a peaceful Greenwich Village protest by folksingers led by Izzy Young) by Ted White, Rogue music critic.

 Only seven issues of Rogue appeared in 1960.
-But in 1961 Rogue hits it stride becoming a monthly with twelve issues that year, as with both 1962 and 1963.
+But in 1961 Rogue hits its stride becoming a monthly with twelve issues that year, as with both 1962 and 1963.

 By early 1961, when Earl Kemp was hired on at Blake Pharmaceutical and while Ellison was still there, they were working in a 4-room office suite in the Graphics Arts Building and there was no name on the door.

-The first Regency book was Firebug by Robert Bloch, cover by the Dillons.
-The second was Gentleman Junkie by Harlan Ellison, cover by the Dillons.
+The first Regency book was Firebug by Robert Bloch, covered by the Dillons.
+The second was Gentleman Junkie by Harlan Ellison, a cover by the Dillons.
 The sixth was Memos From Purgatory, again by Harlan Ellison, cover by the Dillons—and then Ellison was finished.